Anything for Jackson

-Anything for Jackson is a 2020 Canadian supernatural horror film directed by Justin G. Dyck, and written by Keith Cooper.
+Anything For Jackson is a 2020 Canadian supernatural horror dark comedy film directed by Justin G. Dyck, and written by Keith Cooper.
 The film stars Sheila McCarthy, Julian Richings, Konstantina Mantelos, Josh Cruddas, and Yannick Bisson.
 Anything for Jackson debuted at the Fantasia Film Festival in September 2020 before releasing on Shudder the following December.
-The film received positive reviews from critics.
+The film received acclaim from critics.

 Premise

-After the sudden death of their only grandson Jackson, the overly religious Audrey and Dr. Henry abduct a pregnant patient of Dr. Henry's, with the intention of performing a "reverse-exorcism", putting Jackson's essence inside her unborn child.

-Audrey (Sheila McCarthy) and Dr. Henry Walsh (Julian Richings) on the surface look like a any typical couple.
-They still grieve for their grandson Jackson (Daxton William Lund).
-Being Satanists, they have uncovered a spell that can place Jackson into another vessel, i.e. a fetus.
-They kidnap a pregnant woman and handcuff her to a bed.
-Using an ancient spellbook they perform a rite, but perhaps not the one they want as they open the portal to purgatory as various souls desire the vessel.
+On the surface, the overly religious Audrey (Sheila McCarthy) and Dr. Henry Walsh (Julian Richings) look like any typical couple.

+They still grieve for the sudden death of their only grandson, Jackson (Daxton William Lund).

+Being Satanists, they have uncovered an ancient spell that can place Jackson into another vessel, i.e. a fetus.

+They kidnap a pregnant patient of Dr. Henry's, Shannon Becker (Konstantina Mantelos) and handcuff her to a bed.

+With the intention of performing a "reverse-exorcism" that will put Jackson's essence inside the woman's unborn child, they perform a rite, but perhaps not the one they want as they open the portal to purgatory as various souls desire the vessel.